Maui Events May 2026

 Updated:

-May is a stellar time to be on Maui.
+May is an excellent time to be on Maui.
 When you’re not out enjoy Maui’s stunning springtime weather and golden beaches, stop by one of this month’s concerts, cultural festivals, and community events!
-We’ll be sharing more events as they’re announced, so stay tuned.

 maui event calendar